BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/readme-caster-crafting.md

 tl;dr: Do what you will with it, credit me (Bardez) for starting the mod.
 If you have any bugs or suggestions about this mod, post them on [the Caster Crafting GitHub Repository's Issues page](https://github.com/BardezAnAvatar/BGEE-Caster-Crafting/issues)!

--This mod is based off the work of [GrammarSalad](https://github.com/Grammarsalad?tab=repositories) with his permission.
+- This mod is based off the work of [GrammarSalad](https://github.com/Grammarsalad?tab=repositories) with his permission.

--[Endarire](https://github.com/Endarire) provided moral support, proofreading, and suggestions.
-He also brought GrammarSalad and Bardez in contact with each other to facilitate the creation of this mod.
+- [Endarire](https://github.com/Endarire) provided moral support, proofreading, and suggestions.
+He also introduced GrammarSalad and Bardez to facilitate the creation of this mod.

 -Medli20 authored [this thread](https://www.reddit.com/r/DnD/comments/ugce5i/oc_so_what_have_you_been_doing_during_our/) and its associated images.